daos-stack/daos/src/vos/README.md

 block other transactions.
 Deadlocks are, therefore, not a concern.

 If an entity keeps getting reads with increasing epochs, writes to this entity may keep being rejected due to the entity's ever-increasing read timestamps.
-A solution to starvation problems like this is a work in progress.
+Exponential backoffs with randomizations (see d_backoff_seq) have been introduced during daos_tx_restart calls.
+These are effective for dfs_move workloads, where readers also write.

 <a id="825"></a>
 ### Punch propagation